tjtate/sparkpost-api-documentation/services/smtp_api.md

 * The "bcc" recipients will each receive a message with the "To" and "Cc" headers described above and, additionally, will see a "Bcc" header with ONLY their own recipient address as the value of the header.
 * The "archive" recipients will each receive a message with the "To" and "Cc" headers described above however, they will not have a "Bcc" header.

+The following are key points about reporting and tracking for cc, bcc, and archive messages:
+* Each recipient (To, Cc, Bcc, and archive) is counted as a targeted message.
+* A "rcpt_type" field is available during events through the Webhooks, which designates if the message was a Cc, Bcc, or archive copy.
+* A "transmission_id" field is available during events through the Webhooks, which can be used to correlate the Cc, Bcc, and archive versions of the messages to one another.

 **What is an archive recipient?**